-I am an Assistant Professor of Communication Studies at Vanderbilt University.
+I am an Associate Professor of Communication Studies at Vanderbilt University.
 My research explores rhetoric and intellectual culture in American history, particularly in the Gilded Age and Progressive Era.

-For the last decade I’ve spent much of my time writing about William James, the great American philosopher and, as I always like to point out, a brilliant lecturer and public speaker.
+I’ve written a lot about William James, the great American philosopher and, as I explore, a brilliant lecturer and public speaker.
 My book, William James and the Art of Popular Statement, published in 2013 by Michigan State University Press, explores James’s career as a lecturer and public speaker.
-The argument I develop in the book (which you can read in the introduction) is that James not only directed his philosophy to general audiences but ended up creating a system of thought centered on the perceptions, beliefs, and experiences of ordinary people.

-Some of James’s work that I explore in the book includes his 1878 lectures in Baltimore and Boston, Talks to Teachers on Psychology, The Varieties of Religious Experience, and Pragmatism.
+In the rest of the book I explore, among other things, James’s 1878 lectures in Baltimore and Boston, Talks to Teachers on Psychology, The Varieties of Religious Experience, and Pragmatism.
 I also explore James’s advocacy of psychical research, which remains an understudied aspect of his career.

 I have recently edited a book with my friend Angela Ray of Northwestern University about marginalized intellectual communities in the nineteenth century.
 The title of the book is Thinking Together: Lecturing and Learning in the Long Nineteenth Century.
 It is slated to be published in May 2018 by Penn State University Press.
 It’s a great book and you should buy a copy when it’s out.

 I am currently working on a book about something I term “intellectual populism,” which basically involves the idea that inquiry and knowledge ought to be in the hands of ordinary people.
 The figures and groups I explore in the book were united in their desire to combat the academic status quo of their time and to empower the masses as intellectual agents.